harriscarson1/Setting-Up-Active-Directory/README.md

 </p>
 <br />
 <p>
-After this is done you can do things like reset paswords disable or undisbale accounts in the active directory employees OU by right clicking any employee and clicking the appropriate option
+After this is done you can do things like reset paswords disable or enable accounts in the active directory employees OU by right clicking any employee and clicking the appropriate option
   </p>